EliteLoser/CrypTaxCalc/README.md

 # Known bugs!

-The "LIFO" sort order needs some attention, I think.
+The "LIFO" and "LPFO" sort orders needs some attention, I think.

 # Screenshot